 As my favorite nutritionist Isabel De Los Rios wrote about recently, there has also been talk in the diet community about the dangers of too much oil in our diets.

-Want more tips and tricks from Isabel? <– Click here to join the Diet Solution Revolution!
+Want more tips and tricks from Isabel? <– Click here to join the Beyond Diet Revolution!

 However, it’s time to clarify which oils are the bad ones, and which ones you should be cooking with for health and for weight loss purposes!

 These should be avoided.
 Anything “hydrogenated” and some vegetable oils can contribute to some health problems, including weight gain and heart disease.